 In October 1996, the Company sold \$3.0 million of Series B Convertible Preferred Stock ("Series B Stock") in connection with the October 1996 Private Placement.
-Each share of Series B Stock is convertible at any time into a number of shares of Common Stock determined by dividing \$1,000 by the lower of (i) \$3.60 or (ii) 85% of the average of the closing bid price for the five days prior to conversion (the "Conversion Date Price").
-As of January 27, 1997, 1,950 of the 3,000 shares of the Series B Stock plus accrued dividends thereon had been converted into 927,167 shares of the Company's Common Stock.
+As of July 8, 1997, all of the 3,000 shares of the Series B Stock accrued dividends thereon had been converted into 1,384,823 shares of the Company's Common Stock.
 In connection with the issuance of the Series B Stock, warrants to purchase 500,000 shares of the Company's Common Stock were also issued.
 Of these, 250,000 warrants (the "October 1996 Warrants") are exercisable at \$5.49 per share and expire in October 2001.
 The remaining 250,000 warrants (the "January 1997 Warrants") are exercisable at \$3.68 per share and expire in January 2002.
 There can be no assurance that any or all of the warrants will be exercised, or that the Company will receive any proceeds from such exercise.
 The Company has registered for resale the approximately 1,916,666 shares of Common Stock which are issued or issuable upon conversion of the Series B Stock and October 1996 Warrants.
 If the Series B Stock and October 1996 Warrants become convertible into more than 1,916,666 shares, the Company will be obligated to register additional shares of Common Stock.